SEED-VT/FedDebug/README.md

 # Section 3.
-Reproducing Experimental Rsults:
+Reproducing Experimental Results:

 Although `artifact.ipynb` is sufficient to evaluate any configuration of `FedDebug`, we further extended it to reproduce the major results with just a single click on `Google Colab` except the scalability result `Reproduce_Figure9.ipynb`.
 You can reproduce the scalability result on a local machine which has enough resources to train 400 models.